CS-4641-Team-12/Project/README.md

 ## Introduction

 Our project focuses on video games and predicting the amount of success that they have.
-We used the factors of genre, year of release, platform, and publisher in order to predict how good a game would be.
-We defined how good a game is by the total global sales.
+We used the factors of genre, year of release, platform, publisher and rating scores/counts from critics/players in order to predict how good a game would be.
+We defined how good a game is as the sales all over the world.

 ## Importance